EMarksCyr/PyBer_Analysis/README.md

  ![Fares by city](/Analysis/Fares_by_citytype_resized.PNG)

 While the trend across city types remains consistent, the difference between types shrunk when measuring total fares; this is explained by the increased average fare per ride and per driver that we see in rural cities.

-In the case of these measures, average fares in urban cities come out at the bottom, and suburban fares fall easily in the middle.
+In the case of average fare per ride, fares in urban cities($24.53) come out at the bottom, and rural fares($34.62) are on top.
+Similarly, with average fare per driver, the cost it highest in rural cities($55.49) and lowest in urban($16.57), this gap is quite large.

 These findings suggest that overall engagement in rural communities is lower, and the rides that do occur come at a higher cost to the user.
 This increased fare could come as a result of the smaller number of drivers and subsequently reduced competition.
 It may also come as a result of the greater distances typically traversed in rural areas.